LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 ### Rendering Todos

-Now let's work on two simple components that are responsible for rendering the todos.
-First, the `<Todos/>` component.
-This component takes in two props as you already know — list of todos called the `todos` signal and the `deleteTodo` method.
+Now let's work on two simple components responsible for rendering the todos.
+First is the `<Todos/>` component.
+As you already know, this component takes in two props — a list of todos called the `todos` signal and the `deleteTodo` method.

 ```jsx
 import { For } from 'solid-js';